-Items Savings and time deposits, Foreign currency deposits as well as Bonds and money market instruments are entirely taken over from the DMB's Accounts, while item Restricted and blocked deposits represent the sum of correspondent items from Monetary Authorities Accounts and DMB's Accounts.
+Items Savings and time deposits, Foreign currency deposits as well as Bonds and money market instruments are entirely taken over from the DMB's Accounts, while item Restricted and blocked deposits represent the sum of correspondent items from Monetary Authorities Accounts (excluding DMBs blocked deposits with the NBC) and DMBs Accounts.
 Other items (net) are unclassified liabilities decreased by unclassified assets.